Arche Resonance Theory

 17.1 The Symmetry the Tiling Selects

-The tiling imposes structure on CP3 that the empty space does not have.
-Every Arche-Delta has three complex dimensions corresponding to its three vertices, each lying on a complex unit circle.
-The tiling is constituted by Archeonic expressions whose three vertices define a subspace within CP3.
-Three points in CP3 span a two-dimensional complex projective subspace, CP2, whose underlying vector space is C3.
+The tiling endows CP3 with a structure the empty space does not possess.
+Every Arche-Delta has three complex dimensions corresponding to its three vertices.
+These vertices define a subspace of the full projective domain.
+Three points in CP3 span a two-dimensional complex projective subspace, CP2, with underlying vector space C3.

 17.2 Why U3 and Not Less